Blue Jackets-Maple Leafs stream: 2020 NHL Stanley Cup Qualifiers

-NBCSN’s coverage of the NHL’s Return to Play continues with Friday’s Stanley Cup Qualifier matchup between the Blue Jackets and Maple Leafs.
-Live look-in coverage begins at 9 p.m.
+NBCSN’s coverage of the NHL’s Return to Play continues with Sunday’s Stanley Cup Qualifier matchup between the Blue Jackets and Maple Leafs.
+Coverage begins at 8 p.m.
 ET on NBCSN.
-Watch the Blue Jackets-Maple Leafs stream at 9 p.m.
+Watch the Blue Jackets-Maple Leafs stream at 8 p.m.
 ET on the NBC Sports app by clicking here.

-After alternating shutouts in Games 1 and 2, Game 3 brought a three-goal comeback win as Columbus stunned the Leafs in their own building to push them to the brink of elimination.
-Toronto led 3-0 midway through the second period before the Blue Jackets got on the board with a Pierre-Luc Dubois goal.
-Seth Jones and Dubois then scored in the third to force OT before Dubois capped his memorable night with a third goal in overtime for the win and the franchise’s first postseason hat trick.
+After back-to-back overtime games on Thursday and Friday night, both which saw the winning team overcome a three-goal deficit, the Blue Jackets and Maple Leafs will meet Sunday night in a win or go home scenario.
+This is the only Qualifying Round series to go to Game 5.

-Columbus, a year after becoming the first team in NHL history to sweep the Presidents’ Trophy winners in the opening round, are on the verge of winning a playoff series in consecutive years for the first time in franchise history.
-Last year’s sweep was their first postseason series win.
+The winner of this game will play the Lightning in the First Round.

 WHAT: Columbus Blue Jackets vs. Toronto Maple Leafs